flytbase/apidoc/source/includes/navigation/rtl.md

 Trigger RTL mode transition of the vehicle.
 Check API usage section below before using this API.

-### API usage information:

-This API will transition the vehicle to RTL mode.

-* This API can be used only in GUIDED or OFFBOARD or API|POSCTL mode.
-* If any other navigation API is called when vehicle is in RTL mode, then RTL call be overridden by that API call.
-* Make sure to configure the following parameters, before triggering this mode.
-  * RTL_RETURN_ALT : Altitude to fly back in RTL in meters.
-  * RTL_DESCEND_ALT : RTL Loiter altitude.
-Vehicle stays at this altitude above home position and starts to land if autolanding is allowed.
-  * RTL_LAND_DELAY : Delay after descend before landing in RTL mode.
-If set to -1 the system will not land but loiter at RTL_DESCEND_ALT.
-  * RTL_MIN_DIST : If the system is horizontally closer than this distance to home it will land straight on home instead of raising to the return altitude first.

 ### Parameters:

     Following parameters are applicable for onboard cpp and python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.